 1. Short for TeleTYpewriter, TTY is a communications setup that has a keyboard and a printer.
-Each time a key is pressed it is automatically printed to the paper, later modern TTY machines print to a screen.
+Each time a key is pressed, it is automatically printed to paper.
+Later, modern TTY machines print to a screen.
 Teletype machines were available in three different modes: Automatic send and receive (ASR) -- Able to send and receive, Receive Only (RO) -- only capable of receiving data and not sending, and Keyboard Send and Receive (KSR) -- TTY with keyboard capable of sending and receiving data.

-2. Today, TTY is also used to describe a terminal session or line.
-Users who're using Linux may see a process or user logged in or using a tty such as ttyx, where x is any numerical value.
-This could be tty1, tty2, tty3, tty4, tty5, tty6, tty7, etc.
+2. Today, TTY is used to describe a terminal session or line.
+Users who are using Linux may view a process or which users are logged in by typing a tty, such as ttyx, where x is any numerical value.
+For example, tty1, tty2, tty3, tty4, tty5, tty6, tty7, and so on.